Río Blanco, Veracruz.

 Something unusual happened in July in this town in the high mountans in the center zone of the State of Veracruz with the apparition of the plant listed as the largest flower of the planet.

+The largest flower in the world was born in Río Blanco, Veracruz, México.
 Two meters high and weighing 75 kilos, it has the peculiarity of blooming only during three days every 40 years.

 Amorphophallus titanum, also called cadaverous flower has the pecularity of blooming only during three days every 40 years, a privilege that Mother Nature bestowed on this town in Veracruz .